davidgrankvist/server-side-simulation/README.md

 - The client decodes and renders the bitmaps

 ### Docs

+For more architecture details and diagrams, see [Architecture.md](./Docs/Architecture.md).

 To see some ideas I have tried out, see [Log.md](./Docs/Log.md).